usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 35a %}
 {% asset design-standards/fig_35a.gif alt="" %}
 {% figcaption %}
-<strong>36 in by 36 inches (915 mm by 915 mm) Stall (Transfer Shower with seat).</strong> The clear floor space alongside the opening to the shower shall be a minimum of 48 inches (1220 mm) in length by a minimum of 36 inches (915 mm) in width and allow for a parallel approach.
-The clear floor space shall extend 12 inches (305 mm) beyond the shower wall on which the seat is mounted.
+<p><strong>36 in by 36 inches (915 mm by 915 mm) Stall (Transfer Shower with seat).</strong> The clear floor space alongside the opening to the shower shall be a minimum of 48 inches (1220 mm) in length by a minimum of 36 inches (915 mm) in width and allow for a parallel approach.
+The clear floor space shall extend 12 inches (305 mm) beyond the shower wall on which the seat is mounted.</p>
 {% endfigcaption %}
 {% endfigure %}